2010 Widnes Vikings season: Round 4: vs. Carcassonne

 To celebrate the 70th anniversary of the French club, Carcassonne and Widnes organised this pre-season friendly in France.
 The match against Carcassonne, the club with best historical record in France, was well attended with more than 800 spectators.

 The Vikings had a pre-season friendly lined up against Salford City Reds the following day, taking this into account Widnes sent a combination of players from the academy and the reserve side with players ranging from sixteen to twenty one years of age.

-This was the first time that the vast majority of the young squad had experienced open age rugby against a Carcassonne consisting seasoned professionals.
-Two minutes in Widnes lost full back Dave Kennedy, one of our more experienced players, through injury.
+This was the first time that the majority of the team had experienced open age rugby against a Carcassonne consisting of professionals.
+Two minutes in, Widnes lost full back Dave Kennedy, one of the more experienced players, through injury.
 Kennedy was replaced by Dave Dourley.
-The young Vikings side stood up well against a vastly more experienced team who were match fit being in the middle of their season.
-After 8 minutes a towering kick from Danny Craven was pounced on by Mark Briodie to score the opening try of the match, with Craven converting for the extra points.
+After 8 minutes, a kick from Danny Craven was caught by Mark Briodie to score the opening try of the match, with Craven converting for the extra points.

 The Carcassonne forwards were not making much progress but had a good kicking game.
 Widnes gave away a few penalties early on but were otherwise faultless in defence.
-A 40-20 by Dave Dourley set up a scrum out on the right and from the scrum good work by Gregg Scott and Tom Rigby sent Chris Moogan over after 23 mins.
+A 40–20 by Dave Dourley set up a scrum out on the right and from the scrum good work by Gregg Scott and Tom Rigby sent Chris Moogan over after 23 mins.